 - 3 years from the date of marriage, if residing outside Italy;

-For more informayion on the acquistion, loss and re-acquistion of the Italian Citizenship please also visit the following web page:
+For more information on the acquisition, loss and re-acquisition of the Italian Citizenship please also visit the following web page: